-• Write policy-What if CPU modifies a (cached) location?

-This design issue deals with store operations to cached memory locations.
-Two basic approaches are: write through (modify the original memory location as well as the cached data) and write back (update the memory location only when the cache line is evicted.)

-Block (or line) size-how many words can each line hold?
-Studies have above that a cache line width of 4 to?, add

-Studies have shown that a cache line width of 4 to8 addressable units (bytes or words) provide close to optimal number of hits.

-• Number of caches-how many levels?
+- Write policy-What if CPU modifies a (cached) location? - This design issue deals with store operations to cached memory locations.
+Two basic approaches are: write through (modify the original memory location as well as the cached data) and write back (update the memory location only when the cache line is evicted.) - Block (or line) size-how many words can each line hold?
+Studies have shown that a cache line of 4 to 8 addressable units (bytes or words) provide close to optimal number of hits. - Number of caches-how many levels?
 Unified or split cache for data and instructions?

 Studies have shown that a second level cache improves performance.
-Pentium and Power PC processors each have onchip level-1 (L1) split caches.
-Pentium Pro processors have onchip level-2 (L2) cache, as well.
+Pentium and Power PC processors each have on-chip level-1 (L1) split caches.
+Pentium Pro processors have on-chip level-2 (L2) cache, as well.